 Cost share is an eligibility criterion and is not considered in the review of applications.
-Learn more about cost share requirements for LB21.
+Learn more about cost share requirements for the NLG-L program.

 Review Criteria for Phase I Preliminary Proposals

 We will instruct reviewers to consider the following when evaluating Preliminary Proposals.
 Reviewers will consider all Phase I application components.